The Five Buddha Ring

 long and dust hung unmoving in the still

-mountain air, Jack seized upon the moment.
+mountain air, I seized upon the moment.

-¿Tienes esposa? he asked, worded wrong
+¿Tienes esposa?
+I asked, worded wrong

 but no matter.
 Omar just shrugged and went